rxweb/rxweb.io/docs/rx-web-core/tours-of-contoso-app/Beginner/creating-tables.md

 ## Courses Table

-Let us create a Courses table which contains only 2 columns like CourseId(int) and CourseName(varchar).
+Let us create a Courses table in the above created database which contains only 2 columns like CourseId(int) and CourseName(varchar).
 Here CourseId is defined as primary key with auto increment of 1.

 ```
 CREATE TABLE dbo.Courses